A proximal method for composite minimization: Properties of the Proximal Linearized Subproblem

-for some given vectors $h_i \in \R^m$ and scalars $\beta_i$ (see (\ref{eq:hpoly})).
+To illustrate, we return to our ongoing example from Section \ref{poly}, the finite polyhedral function (\ref{eq:hpoly}).
 If $\bar I$ is the active index set corresponding to the point $\bar c$, then it is easy to check that $h$ is partly smooth relative to the manifold

 Our analysis requires one more assumption, in addition to those of Theorem~\ref{th:uscm}.
 The basic criticality condition \eqnok{hc_necc} requires the existence of a multiplier vector:

 We now strengthen this assumption slightly, to a ``strict'' criticality condition: